NaimGQKC/Voice-AI/README.md

 # YEN Cuisine Japonaise — bilingual voice AI phone agent

-A low-cost voice agent that answers the phone for **YEN Cuisine Japonaise** (2157 Rue Mackay, downtown Montreal) and handles reservations — check availability, book, look up, reschedule, cancel, answer FAQs, take messages and takeout callbacks.
+A low-cost voice agent that answers the phone for restaurant (I'm not naming my client) and handles reservations — check availability, book, look up, reschedule, cancel, answer FAQs, take messages and takeout callbacks.
 It **greets in French** and follows the caller into English if that's what they speak, switching mid-call if they do.